-- 1. have practised and developed speaking skills and confidence - 2. have practised and developed English pronunciation skills - 3. have developed strategies for recording, learning and remembering vocabulary - 4. have practised and developed reading and listening skills - 5. have practised and developed writing skills - 6. be better able to recognise errors in grammar that they may make in their written and spoken language - 7. have developed their general and academic English language skills do not achieve a non-graded pass for the Language Development Program (LDP), will be required to reenrol in LDP in the following semester.
+- 1. have practised and developed speaking skills and confidence - 2. have practised and developed English pronunciation skills - 3. have developed strategies for recording, learning and remembering vocabulary - · 4. have practised and developed reading and listening skills - 5. have practised and developed writing skills - 6. be better able to recognise errors in grammar that they may make in their written and spoken language - 7. have developed their general and academic English language skills do not achieve a non-graded pass for the Language Development Module for Health (LDH100) will be required to re-enrol in LDP in the following semester.